 - 1. Go to Configuration > Device. - 2.
-Beside the region name, click the Update button. - 3.
-Select a device, and click Delete to remove the device from the region. - 4.
-Select a device, and click Assign Profile to change the profile. - 5.
-Select a device, and click Sync First Time Online to change the setting. - 6.
-Click OK. - The configuration changes are saved to the region. - 7.
-Install the configuration changes.
-See Installing configuration changes on page 44.
+Beside the region name, click the Update button.
+The Region / <name > dialog box is displayed. - 3.
+Edit the settings, and click OK.
+The configuration changes are saved to the region. - 4.
+Install the configuration changes to devices.
+See Installing configuration changes on page 48.